-- Center for Empirical Studies of Intellectual Property — promotes the application of quantitative and qualitative social science methods to studying important questions about innovation and creativity.
-It is the first academic center of its kind at an American law school.
+- Center for Empirical Studies of Intellectual Property — promotes the application of empirical social science methods, both quantitative and qualitative, to studying important questions about innovation, creativity and other issues related to intellectual property law.

 - Center for Information, Society and Policy — promotes interdisciplinary research into privacy and information security issues raised by developing information technologies.